klamping/unmanagement/manuscript/coaches-not-managers.md

 A few weeks after writing this, I ran across an article by  Havest Business Review titled [You Can’t Be a Great Manager If You’re Not a Good Coach](http://blogs.hbr.org/2014/07/you-cant-be-a-great-manager-if-youre-not-a-good-coach/).
 Seems to hit the nail right on the head.

 > [T]he single most important managerial competency that separates highly effective managers from average ones is coaching.

-I've also posted a follow up on [Giving Meaningful Feedback](http://blog.kevinlamping.com/giving-meaningful-feedback/).